Work zone traffic management qualifications

 A bridging course is also required for people moving from other regulatory jurisdictions to enable them to be accredited in the NT.

 The development of the refresher and bridging courses will rest with RTOs.
 There will be no requirement for the training to be nationally accredited.
-It is anticipated that these courses would be no more than a day in duration.
+It's anticipated these courses would be no more than a day in duration.

 RTOs wanting to establish courses are required to apply to the Manager Road Operations: